hoanganh25991/game-gom/memory_bank/productContext.md

 # Product Context

 ## Purpose
-This document explains **why** GoE RPG exists, **what problems** it solves, and **how** it should work from a product perspective.
+This document explains **why** GoM RPG exists, **what problems** it solves, and **how** it should work from a product perspective.
 It provides context for product decisions and helps anyone (AI agents, developers, stakeholders) understand the problem space and user needs.

 ---